LorenzoPapi/FT-Pyweek34/README.md

 The game was built with python 3.8.10 and pygame 2.1.2.

 ## Credits
-Many sprites and sounds were found through the pygame resources, full credits listed [here](/credits.txt).
+Many sprites and sounds were found through the pyweek resources, full credits listed [here](/credits.txt).

 ## Thoughts
 It was our first pyweek, our first encounter with pygame and our first time working together on something.
 We obviously don't expect to win, but we had fun nonetheless.
 Hope you'll have fun playing too!